Important: qemu-kvm-rhev security update

 user-space component for running virtual machines using KVM.

-An out-of-bounds read/write flaw was discovered in the way QEMU's Firmware
+An out-of-bounds memory access flaw was found in the way QEMU's virtual

-A privileged (CAP_SYS_RAWIO) guest user could use this flaw to crash the
+certain FDC commands.
+A privileged guest user could use this flaw to crash

-QEMU process instance or, potentially, execute arbitrary code on the host
+the guest or, potentially, execute arbitrary code on the host with the

-Red Hat would like to thank Donghai Zhu of Alibaba for reporting this
+Red Hat would like to thank Jason Geffner of CrowdStrike for reporting

 All qemu-kvm-rhev users are advised to upgrade to these updated packages,